0livare/pushup-cli/README.md

 - A `.pushuprc.json`, `.pushuprc.yml`, `.pushuprc.yaml`, or `.pushuprc.json5` file.
 - A `.pushuprc.js`, `.pushuprc.cjs`, `pushup.config.js`, or `pushup.config.cjs` file that exports an object using `module.exports`.
 - A `.pushuprc.toml` file.

+You can place your config file directly in your project so that your whole team can take advantage of it, or in your home directory for your personal use.

+Placing the config directly in the project is nice because that allows customizing the ticket prefix on a per-project basis.

 ### Config file contents